 Since logical entailment abounds among propositions, the more embracive positive relevance does so as well.
 Therefore it will be most crucial to observe how much of positive relevance there is beyond logical entailment.
 To this end we must give a bit more structure to the propositions.
 I shall assume that we can discern atomic propositions and that these atomic propositions are logically independent.
 Or to be a bit more specific: I assume a Boolean algebra of propositions as it is usually constructed in probability theory or, e.g., in Carnap's late inductive logic (1971/80).
 This construction starts from a set of variables (not in the logical sense, but in the sense of stochastic variables).
-Each variable can take values from a certain range; in the simplest case it is yes/no variable ranging over {0,1}.
+Each variable can take values from a certain range; in the simplest case it is a yes/no variable ranging over $\{0, 1\}$.
 A possible world or a possible course of events is a function specifying a value for each variable; this is the value the variable takes in this world or course of events.
 A proposition is any set of possible courses of events.
-Let U denote the set of all variables, and for $V \subseteq U$ let P(V)denote the set of all propositions over V; i.e. $A \in P(V)$ iff for any world w in A all worlds differing from w only outside of V are also in A. Then, a proposition A is atomic iff it is about a single variable, i.e., if there is a variable X such that $A \in$ $P({X})$; thus, atomic propositions concerning different variables are logically independent.
+Let Udenote the set of all variables, and for $V \subseteq U$ let P(V) denote the set of all propositions over V; thus, $A \in P(V)$ iff A does not discriminate outside V, i.e., iff for any world w in A all worlds differing from w only outside of V are also in A. Then, a proposition A is atomic iff it is about a single variable, i.e., if there is a variable X such that $A \in P(\{X\})$; thus, atomic propositions concerning different variables are logically independent.
 Finally, a proposition is a posteriori iff it is neither empty (a priori false) nor identical with the set of all worlds (a priori true).